 Spectrum reutilisation is supported by multi-RAT connectivity, which allows the UE (User Equipment) to choose the best RAT depending on the link qualities.
 This added diversity not only increases the performance due to better spectrum utilisation, it also makes the network more robust and resilient towards shadowing effects, hence improving the reliability and availability.

 Future networks will support different services, enabled by network slicing based on a multi-RAT radio access.
 Multi-RAT connectivity can also make flexible use of licensed and unlicensed bands.
 E.g., data and voice traffic can be offloaded to WiFi or LTE small cells operating in unlicensed bands as an enhanced mobility concept.
 Hence, utilising unlicensed bands is important and technologies to bring the quality to the licensed spectrum level are open to study.
 This not only increases the overall throughput but also enables low latency.

+Network slicing and Edge network function virtualization (NFV) also contemplate multi-RAT operating scenarios, based on highly reconfigurable software defined radio (SDR) hardware featuring heterogenous processing resources (i.e., general purpose processing elements tightly coupled with hardware accelerators).
+The functionality of such agile SDR units could be updated at run-time according to traffic context, signal propagation conditions and required performance (e.g., in terms of throughput, latency, resiliency).
+An efficient way to achieve field updates of this type is by jointly optimizing the multi-RAT radio and processing resources through suitably selected machine learning (ML) techniques.

+To evaluate these complex multi-RAT scenarios, open source simulation models for 4G and 5G technologies from 3GPP releases and different IEEE standard amendments in multiple bands, are needed for end-to-end and high-fidelity evaluation of smart solutions.
+The simulation models need to capture the wide range of spectrum considered for communication services, e.g., from 0,4 up to 71 GHz for NR Rel-17, and consider the multiple heterogeneous spectrum paradigms like licensed, unlicensed, dedicated and shared, which are to be harmoniously used through intelligent frameworks, to take the best advantage of spectrum resources.

 Millimetre Waves and Cellular Networks